Serving

 Oil for frying

 1. Separate PORK RIBS and cut into lengths of 2 inches or less depending on your preference.
-A sharp Chinese cleaver knife is perfect for this.
+A sharp Chinese cleaver knife driven by a soft faced mallet is perfect for this.

 3. Cut BELL PEPPERS into largish pieces, about 1 inch by 2 inches.
 Cut SCALLIONS into 2 inch lengths, mix.

-5. Slice GINGER, crush GARLIC and mix with Black Bean Chili Sauce.
+5. Crush GARLIC and chop fine.
+Slice GINGER very thin and chop fine.
+Mix with Black Bean Chili Sauce.

-7. In a coverable wok or sauté pan heat Oil enough to fry Pork Ribs (do in two or three batches).
+1. In a coverable wok or sauté pan heat enough Oil to fry Pork Ribs (do in two or three batches).
 Fry stirring over high heat until lightly browned (they won't be cooked quite through yet).
 Remove with a slotted spoon and drain well.
 Be careful not to burn the cornstarch that sticks to the pan.

-8. Pour out the oil from the pan leaving 1 T. Bring back hot over medium heat and stir in Ginger mix.
+2. Pour out the oil from the pan leaving 1 T. Bring back hot over medium heat and stir in Aromatics mix.
 Fry stirring about 30 seconds, then stir in Bell Peppers and fry stirring another 30 seconds.

 NOTES: